-- (a) in so far as they apply, whether by express reference or otherwise, to aircraft registered in Uganda, apply to such aircraft wherever they may be; - (b) in so far as they apply, whether by express reference or otherwise, to other aircraft, apply to such aircraft when they are within the: - (c) in so far as they prohibit, require or regulate, whether by express reference or otherwise, the doing of anything by any person in, or by any of the crew of, any aircraft registered in Uganda, shall apply to such persons and crew, wherever they may be; and - (d) in so far as they prohibit, require or regulate, whether by express reference or otherwise, the doing of anything in relation to any aircraft registered in Ugandaby other persons shall, where such persons are citizens of Uganda, apply to them wherever they may be.
+- (a) in so far as they apply, whether by express reference or otherwise, to aircraft registered in Uganda, apply to such aircraft wherever it may be; - (b) in so far as they apply, whether by express reference or otherwise, to other aircraft, apply to an aircraft that is within Uganda; - (c) in so far as they prohibit, require or regulate, whether by express reference or otherwise, the doing of anything by any person in, or by any of the crew of, any aircraft registered in Uganda, shall apply to a person and crew, wherever they may be; and - (d) in so far as they prohibit, require or regulate, whether by express reference or otherwise, the doing of anything in relation to any aircraft registered in Uganda by other persons shall, where such persons are citizens of Uganda, apply to them wherever they may be.

-PART X-OFFENCES AND PENALTIES.
+PART X-OFFENCES AND PENALTIES

-104. Contravention of Regulations.
+105. Contravention of Regulations.